 What you can do now if you have tight lower back pain

-Not all issues with your lumbar spine and the muscles that support it can be solved easily.
-However, there are some things that you can do now to minimize your likelihood of suffering from it on an ongoing basis.
+Not all issues with your lumbar spine and the muscles that support it can be resolved easily.
+However, there are some things that you can do now to help.

 To release the tension and tightness in your lower back

 - slowly elevate one shin upwards and parallel to the floor

 - hold this position for 1 minute and then rest your leg down again